aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

     ```typescript hl_lines="9"
     import { Metrics, MetricUnits } from '@aws-lambda-powertools/metrics';
-    import { Context, Callback } from 'aws-lambda';
+    import { LambdaInterface } from '@aws-lambda-powertools/commons';

-    const metrics = new Metrics({namespace:"serverlessAirline", service:"orders"});
+    const metrics = new Metrics({ namespace: 'serverlessAirline', service: 'orders' });
-    const DEFAULT_DIMENSIONS = {"environment": "prod", "another": "one"};
+    const DEFAULT_DIMENSIONS = { 'environment': 'prod', 'foo': 'bar' };

-    export class MyFunction {
+    export class MyFunction extends LambdaInterface {
+        // Decorate your handler class method
         @metrics.logMetrics({defaultDimensions: DEFAULT_DIMENSIONS})
-        public handler<TEvent, TResult>(_event: TEvent, _context: Context, _callback: Callback<TResult>): void | Promise<TResult> {
+        public handler(_event: any, _context: any): Promise<unknown> {
             metrics.addMetric('successfulBooking', MetricUnits.Count, 1);
         }
     }
     ```

+If you'd like to remove them at some point, you can use the `clearDefaultDimensions` method.

 ### Flushing metrics

-As you finish adding all your metrics, you need to serialize and "flush them" (= print them to standard output).
+As you finish adding all your metrics, you need to serialize and "flush them" by calling `purgeStoredMetrics()`.
+This will print the metrics to standard output.

 You can flush metrics automatically using one of the following methods:

+* manually
 * [Middy-compatible](https://github.com/middyjs/middy){target=_blank} middleware
 * class decorator
-* manually

 Using the Middy middleware or decorator will **automatically validate, serialize, and flush** all your metrics.
 During metrics validation, if no metrics are provided then a warning will be logged, but no exception will be raised.
-If you do not the middleware or decorator, you have to flush your metrics manually.
+If you do not use the middleware or decorator, you have to flush your metrics manually.

 !!! warning "Metric validation"